coolsamson7/service/README.md

 which return a list of service instances and supported channels.

 It is up to a concrete channel if ( client side ) loadbalancing is supported or not.
-The current implementation simply talsk to the first address ( as long as alive )
+The current implementation simply talks to the first address ( as long as alive )

 Channels will automaticylly adjist to changes on the topology.